adriendupuis/exercise-cleaner/README.md

 ### Tags

-Tags can be added as comment in exercises' files and the cleaner will remove what's inside.
+Tags can be added as comments in exercises' files and the cleaner will treat what's inside.

-The tags include a step number which can be a float.
+The tags include a step number as an integer or a float.

-The cleaning script get a step as an argument and will clean inside tags having this step or greater.
+The command get a step as an argument and will remove content inside tags having a greater one.
+When it's equal or smaller, see details in below subsections.

-For each given folder, the script will first search recursively for files containing `TRAINING EXERCISE START STEP`.
+The command get paths as arguments; for each given folder, the script will first search recursively for files containing `TRAINING EXERCISE START STEP`, the core part of a starting tag.

-Tags can be embed in several comment syntax, or whatever.
-It's followed by a step number.
-If the step number is equal or greater than the wanted step, the script search for the closing tag with the same number and remove all in between.

-Notice: The tag doesn't care if its embed in a comment or something else.
-For examples comment doesn't exist in JSON, there is some tricks to not trigger syntax errors but with a limitation for last line without ending coma.
+The tag doesn't care if its embed in a comment or something else.
+For examples comment doesn't exist in JSON, there is some tricks to not trigger syntax errors but with a limitation for last line without ending comma.

-### Simple Tag
+#### Simple Tag

 - `TRAINING EXERCISE START STEP <step_number>`
 - `TRAINING EXERCISE STOP STEP <step_number>`